gerhard/io/2019/content/slides/observe-understand-rabbitmq/index.md

     * service meshes on software defined networks on physical networks
     * frameworks that use wrappers which delegate to client libraries
 * All the layering makes it hard to understand where the problems are
-* Observability enables us to understand, explain & improve
+* Observability enables us to understand, explain & improve our systems

 ---